nizwant/cloud_computing_project/README.md

 - *crawler* that processes songs, so to simplify this step, I would use **static lists of the top 10000 songs of all time and a list of all Taylor Swift songs**, but then it needs to read them (from YouTube, I guess) and preprocess them and add it to the database
 - *database* that stores crawled songs (it does not store the songs, only the fingerprint and the metadata - I think it might be relational db; maybe mongoDB idk how fingerprint looks like)
 - *load balancing* in front (or proxy, not sure if we want to serve static content, most likely images of thumbnails or something like that)
-- *cache layer* (maybe in front of the database) - I guess top songs cause the majority of traffic at a given period, but it brings complexity, and realistically speaking, we don't need it in this project, but if it would be serious, then it is a must
+- *cache layer* (maybe in front of the database) - I guess top songs cause the majority of traffic at a given period, but it brings complexity, and realistically speaking, we don't need it in this project, but if it would be serious, then it is a must.
+On the other hand we have to compare song against all songs in the database, so I don't know if there is a lot of benefit from caching

 ### User Capabilities